brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ## Picking the right state

 The guidance is that the last update in the month of the `shipped_date` should be used to determine qualification.
 Any updates that might occur after that can be ignored.
 Updates of the `shipped_date` that might mean an order qualifies in more than one month are expected to be rare corrective activity.
-We'll monitor that and accept the risk for now.
+Let's say we'll monitor that and accept the risk for now.

 ### Window function in view approach

-I tried using a variant of the same window function approach that we used to disambiguate transactions, but it didn't work out quite the way I hoped.
+I tried using a variant of the same window function approach that we used to disambiguate transactions, but I found a problem and learned something about window functions along the way.
 Here's the view, modifying the window function window to partition by order_id alone and order by the commit timestamp.

 ```sql title="Last state of an order for qualification, first attempt"
 CREATE OR REPLACE VIEW "orders_disambiguated_latest" AS